 You also have the option to share your videos in email with your favorite email marketing providers, and even track their success!

-And last (but certainly not least) you can embed your videos, which is super easy thanks to Wistia's flexible embed codes.
+And last (but certainly not least) you can embed your media, which is super easy thanks to Wistia’s flexible embed codes.

 Let’s get started with sharing a direct link.

 If you’d like to choose how your viewers are accessing your account and your media, you can use Private Sharing to require a login to see your content.
 Private Sharing in Wistia allows you to invite Viewers and Collaborators to specific projects in your account.

 Inviting a viewer (via an email address) to a Wistia project gives the viewer access to your content, but your media remain gated behind a Wistia login.
 If your viewer chooses to share any direct links to videos they have access to, your content will remain secure.
 Check out this example of a locked project we created.
 You might notice that even if you’re logged into Wistia, if you’re not invited to the account, you still won’t have access.